DiscoDonny/Miles-BSV-HACKATON/README.md

    https://github.com/DiscoDonny/Miles-BSV-HACKATON/blob/master/Miles-analyze.xlsx

 D. Wishlist

-     -6.
-List of features and options I would like to include if I had a budget and a team to make this app into reality.
+features and options I would like to include if I had a budget and a team to make this app into reality.

+The grand vision is to create a simple mobile app that allows anyone to "write" all kinds of administrative data to BitCoin SV via standardized templates that complies with applicable rules and legislation.My conceptis focused on Mileage logs, but can easily be extended to all kinds of work-related administrative tasks such as timesheets, checklists and workflows.

+"Reading, visualizing and analyzing" data registered with BitCoin SV, only basis examples should be created.
+A marketplace should be facilitated, to allow third parties to create and offer all sorts of solutions for reading, visiualizing and analyzing data the user logged to BitCoin SV.
+For the user it should be as easy as scrolling true an add-on store and buying an add-on for a small fee.
+This could include a marketplace for selling your own data to third parties such as the Big Data industry.

+Summary

+- Mobile apps (androing/iPhone) for writing to SV
+- Marketplaces for buying add-ons for reading/visualizing/analyzing your data and to allow selling your data.

 References to third party tools